sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 <img align="center" src="../images/class-gee/inspector_tab2.png" hspace="15" vspace="10" width="200">

-We also print the merged predictor image to make sure all the other bands were added and the indices were calculated correctly.
+We also printed the merged predictor image to make sure all the other bands were added and the indices were calculated correctly.

 <img align="center" src="../images/class-gee/predictor_image.png" hspace="15" vspace="10" width="200">

 ## Prepare Reference Points

 Next, we generate reference data.
 We can either import the points we generated in SEPAL or AREA2, or we can generate points directly in this script.

-We create a stratified random sample based on the 2014 LULC map, allocating 400 points to each class (excluding clouds and no data).
+We will create a stratified random sample based on the 2014 LULC map, allocating 400 points to each class (excluding clouds and no data).
 The general rules of thumb for the number of reference data points are:

 * **training points:** Generate enough training points per class to have at least 10 * p, where p the number of predictor variables (e.g. if your predictor image has 16 bands, generate at least 160 training points per LULC class)